kobucom/author/README-rep.md

-# Passage Selector Loader in Perl
+# Passage Selector in Perl

 2020-apr-8 first edition
+2020-apr-20 second edition

 This program is formerly called 'Replacer' so the text below contains this name.